Kivike/pwp-project/README.md

 The same database that example.py creates can be found in the db-folder with the name deliverable2.db

+### Create an empty database

+Create an empty database with tables created by running `flask init-db` in the root directory of the project.
+This is mandatory especially in "production" environment of Flask.
+In "production" environment, the command creates a database file called "gamescores.db" in db-folder.

 ### Running the application